jschneier/django-storages/docs/backends/amazon-S3.rst

     The authorization mechanism you have provided is not supported.
 Please use AWS4-HMAC-SHA256.

 It mean your region doesn't support signature version 2 which is default for django-storages.
 Any new Amazon S3 regions after January 30, 2014 support only signature version 4.
-For more information about signatures, see go to `Signing and Authenticating REST Requests`_ of Amazon Simple Storage Service docs.
+For more information about signatures, go to `Signing and Authenticating REST Requests`_ of Amazon Simple Storage Service docs.

 .. _Signing and Authenticating REST Requests: http://docs.aws.amazon.com/AmazonS3/latest/dev/RESTAuthentication.html